sparkfun/SparkFun_RTK_mosaic-X5/docs/base.md

 icon: material/cog
 ---

+Commercial RTK correction services are great.
+But there will be times when you want to generate your own correction data so you can share it with your Rover(s) with the shortest baselines.
+Put simply, an RTK Base knows where it is and - based on its location - can share satellite signal correction data with local Rovers, to allow them to achieve centimeter-level positioning.

-In Real Time Kinematic (RTK) positioning, a Rover uses corrections from a local Base station to accurately augment its position to centimeter or millimeter level.
-This is done by using carrier-phase measurements of the received GNSS signals and differencing techniques.
-The Base station antenna location is needed to calculate an accurate and reliable position.
+For RTK to work, the Base station antenna location is needed to calculate an accurate and reliable position.
+How do we do that?

 In this section, we discuss two different ways of establishing the Base station antenna position: temporary and fixed.